Sport in Tuvalu

-Asenate Manoa represented Tuvalu at the 2008 Summer Olympics, at the 2009 World Championships & 2011 World Championships and at the 2012 Summer Olympics in the woman's 100 metres sprint.
+Asenate Manoa represented Tuvalu at the 2008 Summer Olympics, at the 2009 World Championships and 2011 World Championships, and at the 2012 Summer Olympics in the woman's 100-metre sprint.
 Manoa represented Tuvalu in the sport of powerlifting at the Pacific Games 2015 and won a bronze medal in the 72 kg Female category.
-She also participated in the women’s long jump event at the 2017 Pacific Mini Games.
+She also participated in the women's long jump event at the 2017 Pacific Mini Games.
 She was the first woman to represent Tuvalu at the Olympics.

-As Tuvalu is an archipelago of 9 islands, there are logistic complications in arranging sporting events on Funafuti, which is the capitol of Tuvalu.
+As Tuvalu is an archipelago of 9 islands, there are logistic complications in arranging sporting events on Funafuti, which is the capital of Tuvalu.
 A major sporting event is the "Independence Day Sports Festival" held annually on Funafuti on 1 October.
 The most important sports event within the country is arguably the Tuvalu Games, which are held yearly since 2008 in April, when participants from each island travel on the inter-island passenger ship to Funafuti to participate in track and field events, table tennis, badminton and other games.

 Funafuti has the largest population of all the islands of Tuvalu, which includes large communities who have migrated from the outer islands.
-The football clubs in the Tuvalu A-Division all share the same home ground - Tuvalu Sports Ground – as it is the only football field in Tuvalu.
+The football clubs in the Tuvalu A-Division all share the same home ground — Tuvalu Sports Ground – as it is the only football field in Tuvalu.
 The football clubs are based on the communities of the 8 major islands of Tuvalu, with the rivalry between these 8 teams being maintained by each having a ‘home’ island.
 The football teams also provide an opportunity for talent in other sports to be identified, such as sprinters who are sent to represent Tuvalu in the 100 metres sprint events.

 The limited land available for sports facilities results in a limited number of sports available in which to participate, which are sports that can be organised on available open space or indoor venues, such as table tennis, badminton, weightlifting and powerlifting.

 Due to the limited open space on Funafuti, the runway of Funafuti International Airport is used as a common area for social games and sports activities, when not in use.